I’m just gonna put this out there…

-Sigh… these are the moments I wish I could pretend didn’t exist.
+Sigh… I wish I could pretend these moments didn’t exist…

-But, here I was minding my business, growing as a person, growing in my relationship with God, feeling good about my personal growth and then BAAAM!!
+I was growing as a person, growing in my relationship with God, feeling good about my personal growth and then BAAAM!

 Out of nowhere, something happened…